RCJacH/RCJacH.github.io/content/post/reaper/ReaScript/LRC-maker.md

 ![Select track containing desired lyrics and run the script to generate LRC lyrics](/img/Content/REAPER/LRC_demonstration.gif)

-So by selecting different track, you can generate lyrics in different languages.
+By selecting different track,
+you can generate lyrics in different languages...if you had it translated in the first place.

 Now some details.